-Section 3: Service Application Forms for Employees and Volunteers
+Section 3.
+Service Application Forms for Employees and Volunteers

-- An application, in a form promulgated, or approved in writing, by the archbishop or his designee ("Service Application") must be completed by each applicant for any paid position in the archdiocese and also by any volunteer who has regular contact with children.
-All completed "Service Applications" must be kept as part of the parish/agency/school personnel/volunteer files. - 3.2 Each applicant for any position in the archdiocese and each volunteer who has regular contact with children must, as a condition of employment, ministry or service to the archdiocese, consent to a background check.
-The background check will be completed in accordance with the requirements of the "Background Investigation" consent form.
-The pastor or his designee shall be responsible for reviewing the information thus acquired to determine that there is nothing present which would indicate the person is unfit for the employment, ministry or service for which he or she has applied. - A copy of the employee "Service Application," including the background check, and other forms on file shall be sent to the archdiocesan Office of Human Resources.
-A copy of the volunteer "Service Application", including the background check and other forms, is kept on file at the location.
-Upon termination of employment, ministry or service, a copy of the complete parish/agency/school personnel file is to be kept on file at the location.
+An application, in a form promulgated, or approved in writing, by the Archbishop ("Service Application") must be completed by each applicant for any paid position in the Archdiocese and also by any Volunteer who has regular contact with Children.
+All

+- completed "Service Applications" must be kept as part of the parish/agency/school personnel files. - 3.1.
+Each applicant for any position in the Archdiocese and each Volunteer who has regular contact with Children must, as a condition of employment, ministry or service to the Archdiocese, consent to a "Background Check."
+The "Background Check" will be completed in accordance with the requirements of the "Background Investigation" consent form.
+The pastor or administrator shall be responsible for reviewing the information thus acquired to determine that there is nothing present which would indicate the person is unfit for the employment, ministry or service for which he or she has applied. - 3.2.
+A copy of the "Service Application," including the "Background Check," and other forms on file shall be sent to the Archdiocesan Human Resources Office for the Archdiocese.
+Upon termination of employment, ministry or service, a copy of the complete parish/agency/school personnel file is to be sent to the Archdiocesan Human Resources Office.

-Section 4: Service Application for Clergy and Religious
+Section 4.
+Service Application Forms for Clergy and Religious

-4.1 All superiors of religious institutes or orders proposing individuals for ministry or residence in archdiocesan parishes or institutions, as well as those simply requesting priestly faculties in the archdiocese, are required to state clearly in writing that there is no known history which would render the individual being proposed unsuitable to work with a child or a vulnerable individual, including, but not limited to, any past allegation of sexual abuse or other misconduct of a sexual nature.

-- 4.2 Clergy, religious or seminarians seeking assignment to perform ministry within the Archdiocese of Atlanta must, before beginning the assignment, have on file with the archdiocese a letter of suitability along with appropriate permissions for ministry to be performed in the Archdiocese of Atlanta. - 4.3 Clergy, religious or seminarians seeking assignment to perform ministry for fourteen (14) consecutive days or more must be safe environment compliant per the policies of the Archdiocese of Atlanta before such assignment is made. - 4.4 No pastor, parochial vicar, religious or director of any archdiocesan institution or facility is permitted to grant residence, or full-time, part-time or regular weekend ministry to any priest, religious or layperson without prior approval from the archbishop. - 4.5 Before any clergy or religious is proposed to another diocese for assignment, transfer or residence, the archbishop will provide a letter of suitability to the local ordinary of the new residence.
+- 4.1 All superiors of religious institutes or orders proposing individuals for ministry or residence in Archdiocesan parishes or institutions, as well as those simply requesting priestly faculties in the Archdiocese, are required to state clearly in writing that there is no known history which would render the individual being proposed unsuitable to work with a Child or a Vulnerable Individual, including, but not limited to, any past allegation of Sexual Abuse or other misconduct of a sexual nature.
+This may be done through the use of form "Statement of the Religious Superior." - 4.2 Clergy, religious or seminarians seeking assignment to perform ministry within the Archdiocese of Atlanta must, before beginning the assignment, have on file with the Archdiocese the "Application by a priest for service in the Archdiocese of Atlanta." - 4.3 Clergy, religious or seminarians seeking assignment to perform ministry for six (6) consecutive days or more must complete the form, "Application for Assignment," and as a condition of assignment must consent to a "Background Check," which will be performed by the Archdiocese, before such assignment is made. - 4.4 No pastor, parochial vicar, religious or director of any Archdiocesan institution or facility is permitted to grant residence, or full-time, part-time or regular weekend ministry to any priest, religious or layperson without prior approval from the Archbishop.

+4.5 Before any clergy or religious is proposed to another diocese for assignment, transfer, or residence, the Archbishop will make notification, similar in nature to the "Statement of Religious Superior," to the local ordinary of the new residence.

-Section 5: Reporting Requirements
+Section 5.
+Reporting Requirements